Aftermath of World War I: Austria-Hungary

-With the war having turned decisively against the Central Powers, the people of Austria-Hungary lost faith in their allied countries, and even before the armistice in November, radical nationalism had already led to several declarations of independence in south-central Europe after November 1918.
+With the war having turned decisively against the Central Powers, the people of Austria-Hungary lost faith in their allied countries, and before the armistice in November, nationalism had already led to several declarations of independence in south-central Europe after November 1918.
 As the central government had ceased to operate in vast areas, these regions found themselves without a government and many new groups attempted to fill the void.
 During this same period, the population was facing food shortages and was, for the most part, demoralized by the losses incurred during the war.
-Various political parties, ranging from ardent nationalists, to social democrats, to communists attempted to set up governments in the names of the different nationalities.
+Various political parties, ranging from nationalists, social democrats, and communists attempted to set up governments in the names of the different nationalities.
 In other areas, existing nation states such as Romania engaged regions that they considered to be theirs.
 These moves created de facto governments that complicated life for diplomats, idealists, and the Western allies.